 BMI = weight in pounds / (height in inches x height in inches) x 703.

 Note that age doesn't play a role in the formula.

 A healthy BMI is between 18.5 and 24.9.
-Underweight people have a BMI below 18.5, and overweight people are above 25.
-A BMI of 30 or greater is classified as obese.
+Underweight people have a BMI below 18.5, and a BMI above 25 indicates overweight.
+A BMI of 30 or greater indicates obesity.
 BMI isn't perfect as it can measure muscular people as being overly fat and miss an abundance of fat in sedentary and older adults.
 But, for the average 35-year-old, BMI is a starting place to evaluate your weight.